sagencetraining/assessment_level_one/README.md

 ## Exercises

 ### Command Line
 For the following exercises, you will use cygwin terminal, which allows you to run unix commands in a Windows environment.
+You will download data to the cygwin honme directory, which is found at the path `C:\cygwin64\home\[your_user_name]`.
 Store all code for this section in shell script file called `salaries.sh`.

 1. Use the Chicago Data Portal API endpoint to download a CSV file of the salaries using `curl`.
 Save the data to an output file called `salaries.csv`.
 2. Using the salaries CSV file, write shell scripts to `salaries.sh` in order to answer the following questions: